pcrumm/ucla-cs174/README.md

 The loaded texture is mapped onto the face of a cube.

 ## Create a Second Cube with a Zoomed out Texture
 This second cube (hereinafter #4, like the spec), is located on the left.
+Its texture is zoomed out by 50%, or a factor of 2.
+Since it's a cube, this means we'll see 2^2=4 repeats of the pattern.

 ## Implement Tri-Linear Filtering for the Left-Most Cube (#4), Nearest Neighbor for Right-Most Cube
+See main.cpp:193-208 for details.

 ## Cube Position
 Both cubes are visible within the default view.